PauseAI/pauseai-website/src/posts/ai-takeover.md

 description: As AI surpasses human capabilities, the likelihood of an AI takeover approaches 100 percent
 ---

-One of the concerns of AI scientists is that a superintelligence could take over the world and kill all humans.
+One of the concerns of AI scientists is that a superintelligence could take over control of our planet.
+This does not necessarily mean that everyone dies, but it does mean that (almost) all humans will lose control over our future.

-In this article, I will argue that this risk is not only real but that it is almost certain to happen _if we build a superintelligence_.
+In this article, I will argue that this takeover risk is not only real but that it is almost certain to happen _if we build a superintelligence_.

 ## The argument